Tax-exempt municipal bonds allow LPPC members to provide electricity, fuel and supplies that keep energy prices stable for their consumers.

 Publicly Owned Grid Infrastructure Should Be Covered By Any Federal Infrastructure Investment Program

-As Congress and the Administration consider Federal policies to drive reinvestment in the nation’s infrastructure, it is critical to include publicly owned electricity grid facilities in the infrastructure program.
-Like publicly owned transportation, water, and wastewater systems, the nation’s electricity infrastructure is critical to the efficient operation of the economy and the society.
-Any Federal funding, financing, or incentive elements of the infrastructure program should be available to support investments by public power utilities.
+As federal policies to support infrastructure investment are considered, it is critical they include investment in publicly owned electricity grid facilities.
+Like publicly owned transportation, water, and wastewater systems, the nation’s electricity infrastructure is essential to the efficient operation of the economy.
+Federal funding, financing, or incentives for infrastructure should be available to support electric infrastructure investments by public power utilities.

-Public Power Utilities Undertake Careful Generation and Transmission Resource Planning To Ensure Reliability, Affordability and Environmental Stewardship
+Publicly Power Utilities Undertake Careful Generation and Transmission Resource Planning to Ensure Reliability, Affordability, and Environmental Stewardship

 Permitting for Energy Infrastructure Should Be Streamlined